Obafemi Martins: Inside ex-Super Eagles star's ₦800 million nightclub in Lagos

 But this new venture marks an evolution, a more refined, luxurious offering that caters to Lagos’ upscale market.

-With his wife Nadine as a co-partner in the venture, Martins is building a brand that could rival international nightlife hotspots.
+Martins is building a brand that could rival international nightlife hotspots with his wife Nadine as a co-partner in the venture.

-As Lagos continues to grow into a global city, Cosa Nostra Patron positions Martins as not just a sports icon but a visionary entrepreneur shaping urban luxury.

 Martins supercars worth over ₦1 billion